dch/vast.io/README.md

 # Deploying

-After compiling and visuall inspecting the changes, perform the unit tests:
+After compiling and visually inspecting the changes, perform the unit tests:

     bundle exec nanoc check --all

-Thereafter, deploy the site as follows:
+Thereafter, deploy the site by pushing the master branch upstream.

-    TODO